abdulwalidal/2DGame/README.md

 This repository will stay here as a small reminder of where it all began.
 One day, I’ll return to it and continue —
-piece by piece, line by line — until it becomes what I first imagined.
+piece by piece, line by line, until it becomes what I first imagined.

 Sometimes, stepping back is part of moving forward.